 I use this site to chronicle my life and interests, like open source, travel and cooking.
-I hail from the San Francisco Bay Area and currently reside in Amsterdam, The Netherlands with my partner and our daughter.
+I hail from the San Francisco Bay Area and currently reside in Bonn, Germany.
+I’ve been a proud resident of Europe since 2014.

-If you’d like to get in touch with me via email, send your message to mebelh at gmail dot com.
+If you’d like to get in touch with me via email, send your message to leslie at toganlabs dot com.

 If you’re looking for Leslie Hawthorn’s professional bio, one of these blurbs should do: